alexshpilkin/studies/condit.md

-# Conditions in ANS Forth
+# Conditions and restarts in ANS Forth

 This may be considered my response to Mitch Bradley's implied [challenge][1] to come up with a Forth idea that wasn't tried before (or